Historic datasets (from 2014 onwards) for the .nl TLD. Datasets are available in JSON format.

 Access is free, but requires registration.
 More results can be gained with a paid account.

-The System Security Cirrcus by Davide Balzarotti presents many statistics about the Top-4 security conferences, such as authors and affiliations.
+The System Security Circus by Davide Balzarotti presents many statistics about the Top-4 security conferences, such as authors and affiliations.

 The website lists all known speculation side channel attacks.
 Each attack contains information about the attacked buffer, the affected vendors, and working state.
 They are sorted into a hierarchy.
 Each attack is also linked to proof-of-concepts and the academic papers.